 Geometry is the data type used by ArcGIS.
 For example, if you choose Polygon Features for a new feature class, the SHAPE field added by default will have an ArcGIS data type of Geometry.

 For the Geometry Type property of the Create Feature Class tool, the geometry type will be listed as Polygon.

 If you had created a feature class with a different feature type—line, point, multipoint, multipatch, dimension, or annotation—the geometry type for the SHAPE field would change accordingly—to line, point, multipoint, multipatch, or polygon for dimension and annotation.

 When you create a geometry field in a feature class in a database or enterprise geodatabase, there is an additional data type to consider: the database data type.
 How the value of the SHAPE field is stored in the DBMS depends on the geometry storage type used by the DBMS.
-When you create a feature class in a geodatabase, the geometry storage type used is determined by the GEOMETRY_STORAGE parameter setting of the configuration keyword you specify.
+When you create a feature class in an enterprise geodatabase, the geometry storage type used is determined by the GEOMETRY_STORAGE parameter setting of the configuration keyword you specify.
 When you create a feature class in a database, you define the spatial type of the field in the Configuration Keyword parameter in the Geodatabase Settings section of the Create Feature Class tool.